The Church of the Advent, Cynthiana, an Episcopal Church

 GREAT Quotes

-This Sunday is Palm Sunday, Year A, in the Liturgical Calendar.
+This coming Sunday is Pentecost 2, Year C, in the Liturgical Calendar.

 •